What Is FTP Over SSH and Should I Use It?

 FTP over SSH differs from FTP in that it augments the file transfer process by using an SSH tunnel to secure the connection between the FTP client and the FTP server.
 When the SSH tunnel is set up properly, it is capable of encrypting not only the data that is transmitted but also the FTP credentials that are exchanged while the FTP connection is set up.

 Apart from this added security, FTP over SSH is practically the same as FTP as they both use the exact same File Transfer Protocol to transmit data across the web.
-You can learn more about FTP in our article on what is FTP and you can experiment with FTP by signing for our free hosting plan or any of our paid hosting packages.
+You can learn more about FTP in our article on what is FTP and you can experiment with FTP by signing up for our free hosting plan or any of our paid hosting packages.

 Should I Use FTP Over SSH?